sustrik/crypto-for-kids/README.md

 ![](paths3.png)

+To prevent reader from just reading the entire book some confusing and/or boring pulp should be added.
+The content of the pulp should not be easily distinguishable from the regular content.
+Old news articles, letters, accounting statements, fragments of boring novels, nonsensical diagrams and so on.
+These sections won't be linked from the regular content, but they may be linked together.
+The puzzles in these pages can be unsolvable or can even make no sense at all.
+From education standpoint, the reader embarking on the mission to read the entire book will live through an authentic the "sifting through a lot of stuff" experience, perhaps landing on an interesting bit here and there.

-As a side effect, this "hyperlink" structure makes it possible for the book to be non-linear.
+As a side effect, the "hyperlink" structure of the book makes it possible for the book to be non-linear.
 Think of the fictional book discussed in Borges' _The Garden of Forking Paths_.
 Or, to pick a real book, Pavić's _Dictionary of the Khazars_.
 If the idea is taken into extreme it won't be possible to read the book without drawing a map, as you do when playing Dungeons & Dragons.

 ![](paths2.png)